rockchalkwushock/cb.rocks/content/about/_index.md

 Does this guy sound like a match for your company?
 Is the excessive use of emojis tantalizing?

-Outstanding!
-Here is my [resume](https://www.dropbox.com/s/5mc2a3iafuoijnt/Cody%20A%20Brunner%20-%20Web%20Developer%20Resume.pdf?dl=1) and you can reach me [here](mailto:rockchalkwushock@icloud.com).
-I look forward to meeting you and nailing the interview!
+Outstanding, I look forward to meeting you, the team, and nailing the interview!

+{{< link "rockchalkwushock@icloud.com" "https://www.dropbox.com/s/5mc2a3iafuoijnt/Cody%20A%20Brunner%20-%20Web%20Developer%20Resume.pdf?dl=1" >}}

 > **~ Cody** :rocket: